acoustic-content-samples/sample-wch-conversation-server/README.md

 npm install
 ```

 2. **[Required]** If you want to start the server locally you have to pass in the credentials to the dependent services.
 In order to setup the complete sample simply run `npm run setupSample`.
-This will ask for all possible credentials and afterwards initializes the Watson Conversation Service and Watson Content Hub with the sample dialog and the required content types.<br/><br/>If you just want to setup the credentials simply run `npm run setupCredentials` or you can use `dch_vcap_sample.json` as a reference and fill in the parameters manually.<br/><br/>*NOTE:* If you are not interessted in the slack integration of this sample you can omit the bot_config completely.
+This will ask for all credentials needed.
+Afterwards the script initializes Watson Conversation Service and Watson Content Hub with the sample dialog and the sample content.<br/><br/>If you just want to setup the credentials simply run `npm run setupCredentials` or you can use `dch_vcap_sample.json` as a reference and create your own `dch_vcap.json` file .<br/><br/>*NOTE:* If you are not interessted in the slack integration of this sample you can omit the bot_config completely.

 3. **[Required]** To test if everything works as expected you should start the server by running `npm run devDebug`.
 This will start a nodemon server with tracing/logging enabled.
 If you don't want tracing enabled in the future simply run `npm run dev`.
 After startup you should be able to call the endpoint `POST http://localhost:6001/rasp/message Body: {"input":"What is WCH?","user":"Test" }` and get a JSON response containing a text field with content from Watson Content Hub.<br/>

 ![Check Setup](/doc/Check.gif)

 4. **[Optional]** If you like you can push the sample server on bluemix by running `bx cf push`.
-But before please make sure to change the hostname of the application in the 'manifest.yml'.
+But before please make sure to change the hostname of the application in the `manifest.yml`.
 Also you have to configure the credentials on bluemix.
-Therefore sipmly run `npm run addGeoSrv`, `npm run addWchSrv`, `npm run addBotSrv` and `npm run addDBSrv`.
+Therefore sipmly run `npm run addGeoSrv`, `npm run addWchSrv`, `npm run addBotSrv`, `npm run addFbSrv`, `addAlexaSrv` and `npm run addDBSrv`.
+(Of course you can skip over those services you've disabled during the setup.
+Just make sure to remove them from the `manifest.yml`)

 5. **Done.** Enjoy the demo.
 Feel free to make changes and create your own chatbot!

+#### Manage your content in Watson Content Hub
+This server is configured to fetch the content shown to users from WCH.
+This is based on the concept of syncing all intents, entities, dialog_nodes and actions from the conversation service to WCH.
+In order to trigger a sync start the application in the developermode.
+You can do this by changing the respective flag in the `app_settings.json` file to `true`.
+Afterwards you can tell your bot: `To push my changes to WCH`.
+This should do the job and afterwards you should see your changes in the taxonomy section of WCH.

+When using the sample you also have predefined content types to create your chatbot content.
+The types are: ChatOutputText, ChatAttachment, ChatFollowup and ChatActionButton.

+The content type `ChatOutputText` is at the core when creating an answer.
+Here you define the required text based answer to a user message.
+You can add answer variations in here.
+This is also the place to select the dialog states where this answer should be used.

+`ChatAttachments` contain all rich content variations your channels support.
+E.g. images, author information, videos & more.
+This is the place to define enrichments to your answer.
+Since those are then referenced to a ChatOutputText you can reuse your ChatAttachment in multiple answers.

+`ChatFollowups` are used to defined dialog triggered special actions.
+E.g. a ChatFollowup can be used when we want to ask the user for his name, but only the first time the user interacts with the bot.
+The contentstructure is the same as for a ChatOutputText.

+`ChatActionButton` define Quick Replies you can add to Slack and Facebook (and potentially your custom developed chatbot).
+They offer a convenient mechanism to offer your user common answers.

+**Note:** This is a potentially expensive operation - so disable developermode for production use cases!

 #### Node Red
 Part of the sample is also a Node RED flow.
 Currently this flow is optimized for the Maker Kit to run on a Raspberry Pi.
 So if you want to run this part on Windows on Mac you might have to change a thing or two.